Surrey Venture Studio

 What is the required time commitment?

-You must commit to the two-day workshop and, if successful, the full six-month accelerator programme at around 2 to four days per month.
+You must commit to the two-day workshop and, if successful, the full six-month accelerator programme at around four days per month.

 What can the grant be used for?